Updated on May 14, 2018.

-This year 50 million Hispanics in the US hold nearly $1 trillion in purchasing power.
-As the US Hispanic population and purchasing power grows, it has become increasingly important for companies in certain industries to translate their websites into Spanish.
-At face value this seems like a pretty simple proposition.
+As of 2018, there are approximately 54 million Hispanics in the US holding nearly $1.5 trillion in purchasing power.
+As the US Hispanic population and purchasing power grows, it has become increasingly important for companies in many industries to translate their websites into Spanish.
+At face value this seems like a very simple proposition.
 However, it quickly becomes apparent that there are several ways to go about translating content.
 Which is best?
 This is a difficult question to answer.
 There are two basic methods of translating a page, using software or by hiring someone and there are instances where either method is superior.

 Time: 15 minutes

 Machine translations, such as Google Translate are increasing in popularity as they have continuously improved in accuracy.
-Google for example uses statistical machine translation which uses an evolutionary method for translation by drawing on a large database of existing accurate translations.
-Many companies use machine translation when they know they have only a small Spanish seeking audience, and that the cost of professional translation outweighs the potential benefit.
+Google, for example, uses statistical machine translation which uses an evolutionary method for translation by drawing on a large database of existing accurate translations.
+Many companies use machine translation when they know they have only a small Spanish seeking audience, and when the cost of professional translation outweighs the potential benefit.
 Add to that that the implementation of Google Translate is quick and painless.
-All that is required is adding a few lines of code to your site and you have a complete Spanish version (as well as other languages).
+All that is required is adding a few lines of code to your site and you will have a complete Spanish version (as well as other languages).